 City University of Hong Kong (CityU) will confer honorary doctoral degrees on Professor Alain Aspect, Mr Hu Shao Ming Herman, SBS, JP, Dr the Honourable Lee Shau-kee, GBM and Professor Cédric Villani in recognition of their significant contributions to education and the well-being of society.
 The awards ceremony will be held in November 2018.

-Professor Alain Aspect, a Wolf Prize Laureate in Physics and a professor at the Institut d’Optique Graduate School and at Université Paris-Saclay in France, will be conferred an Honorary Doctor of Science.
+Professor Alain Aspect, a Wolf Prize Laureate in Physics and a professor at the Institut d’Optique Graduate School (Université Paris-Saclay) and at École Polytechnique, will be conferred an Honorary Doctor of Science.